 - The course is very comprehensive.
 And once you would successfully do this course, your knowledge and skillsets will help you get ahead of the crowd.

-- CQF is very flexible and as it’s distance learning course, you can do it while working in an organization.
+- CQF is very flexible, and as it’s a distance learning course, you can do it while working in an organization.

 - The time duration of the course is pretty good.
 CQF will take only 6 months to complete.
-Moreover, you can split the course in two levels.
+Moreover, you can split the course into two levels.

 Cons of CQF Exam:

 - The fees of the course are being criticized heavily, according to the students who have been doing the course or have passed out mentioned that the fees are too much in proportion to the value it provides.

 - Often the pressure of the curriculum is too much for 6 months duration.
 Many students feel that if the duration is 1 year, then they would take more time to study.

 - This course doesn’t emphasize much on Statistics.
 Many students feel that Statistics should be part of the curriculum.